Learn how your Activity Score is calculated and get tips on how to improve it.

 An 85 or higher may be a sign that you are ready to take on new challenges.
 Scores below 70 indicate that you may benefit from prioritizing rest and recovery in the indicated areas.

-On days where your Readiness, Sleep, or Activity Score is 85 or higher, you'll see a crown icon in the following places:
+On days when your Readiness, Sleep, or Activity Score is 85 or higher, you'll see a crown icon next to your Readiness, Sleep, or Activity Scores.

 What is Walking Equivalency?

 Walking equivalency shows your daily activity as a walking distance.
-The Oura Ring calculates daily activity as an aggregate of all movement throughout the day, which may include both step-based movement (e.g., running) and non-step-based movement (e.g., light housework).
+The Oura Ring calculates daily activity as an aggregate of all movement throughout the day, which may include both step-based movement (for example, running) and non-step-based movement (e.g., light housework).

 How to Improve Your Activity Score

-Oura promotes an active, but balanced lifestyle.
-The focus is on staying physically active on a weekly basis (2-3 sessions per week that allow your heart and breathing rates to get into elevated zones that challenge your system) and to avoid complete inactivity daily.
+Oura promotes an active but balanced lifestyle.
+The focus is on staying physically active throughout the week.
+Aim for 2-3 sessions per week where your heart and breathing rates get into elevated zones that challenge your system, and try to avoid complete inactivity on a daily basis.

 Here are a few tips to consider when looking to achieve a higher Activity Score: